bazilinskyy/truck-driver-profile/README.md

 Fig. below depicts trips recorded across Europe during the field operational test.
-The data was recorded for over 96 × 106 kilometres.
+The data was recorded for over 96 $\times$ 106 kilometres.

 <p align="center"><img width="80%" src="images/out1.png"></p>

-2. Main AOS Data: Recorded using Mobile Eye.
+1. Main AOS Data: Recorded using Mobile Eye.
 Contrary to Trip data, this data produced a warning when an event is triggered (the driver receives a real-time alert).
 The events include:
    1. Braking Events
    2. Headway Warnings: (Level I/II/III-HW)
    3. Right and Left Indicator: (R/L-I)